 With all of these awesome benefits in mind, I hope you’ll remember one important thing.

-Your nonprofit brand is NOT just the visual expression like colors, font, and logo.
+Your nonprofit branding is NOT just the visual expression like colors, font, and logo.

 Oh, and one more thing before I go.
 I have a little confession to make: I used to be a brand skeptic.
 I was once firmly in the camp that equated a good brand with monetary gain or a frivolous waste of resources—something that a “responsible steward” wouldn’t waste too much time or effort on.